 4306 Mounds Road, Anderson

-What makes it special: The park itself is home to the Great Mound, a structure thought to be constructed by the Adrena-Hopewell people in 160 B.C.
-The Nature Center gives ample information on the rich history and includes a wildlife viewing room, animal displays, interactive games and more.
-Free with park admission.
+Why it’s special: The park itself is home to the Great Mound, a structure thought to be constructed by the Adena-Hopewell people in 160 B.C.
+The Nature Center provides context on this rich history and includes a wildlife viewing room and interactive games.

 8. Turkey Run Nature Center